Zymbit-Docs/docs/content/tutorials/supervised-boot/index.md

 ### Specifying a Different Slot

 Any of the SCM key slots can be used for the sign/verify functions.
-Slot 0 is used by default.
-The example above will take alternative slot numbers.
+The example above uses slot 0 by default but will take alternative slot numbers.
 Slots 0-13 are always available.
 To use a slot in the key store (Slots 16-528) you would need to change the above script to first include generating a key for that slot.
 See the [API Documentation](../../api).